HalvorCappelenWik/FIN11/README.md

 # FIN11
-Code for FIN11: Trading and Market Microstructure.
+Code for FIN11 Term paper: Trading and Market Microstructure.